xapian/xapian-docsprint/howtos/sorting.rst

 .. xapianexample:: index_values_with_geo

-We don't have to sort on these, so we've just put them both into one slot that we can easily read them out from again.
+We don't have to sort on these, so we've just put them both into one slot that we can easily read them out from again:

+.. xapianrunexample:: index_values_with_geo
+   :args: data/states.csv statesdb

 Now we need a KeyMaker; let's have it return a key that sorts by distance from Washington, DC.

 .. xapianexample:: search_sorting3